Male Breast Cancer

 The most commonly diagnosed type of male breast cancer is invasive ductal carcinoma since ductal carcinoma in situ is not palpable.
 Lobular carcinomas are rare (12%) because men generally do not have lobules (breast glands that make milk).
 Rarer breast cancers include papillary (34%) and mucinous (12%).

-Surgery is recommended.
+In most cases, surgery is recommended.
 Total mastectomy is performed more often in men than lumpectomy.
 However, observational studies show that lumpectomy is as effective as mastectomy, and has the advantage of being more aesthetic and functional.

 For men, studies suggest that radiation therapy is underutilized and that greater consideration of this treatment option would be beneficial.
 As with women, chemotherapy and HER2-targeted therapies should be used in men as neoadjuvant or adjuvant treatments.